tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 ## VIII.
 Nota Bene
 In this document we have been using `document.querySelector()` and `document.querySelectorAll()` to select elements on the page.

-Out on the web you will also see the `document.getElementsByTagName()` and `document.getElementById()` - we recommend not using these methods as they are much less flexible and powerful than the querySelector() and querySelectorAll() method.
+Out on the web you will also see the `document.getElementsByTagName()` and `document.getElementById()` - we recommend that you NOT use these methods as they are much less flexible and powerful than the querySelector() and querySelectorAll() method.

 ## IX.
 Review Questions
 1. What happens when we try to use JavaScript DOM methods to access the contents of a page before it has loaded?